erasmus-without-paper/ewp-specs-architecture/README.md

 **Side-note** (for geeks only): Technically speaking, the Registry Service is *also* an API, and it is also embedded inside its own EWP Host, like all the other APIs.
-However, Registry's *EWP Host* does not cover a HEI and it does not implement any other APIs (except the [Registry API][registry-api]).
+However, Registry's *EWP Host* does not cover a HEI, and it does not implement any other APIs (except the [Registry API][registry-api]).
-Also the URLs at which the Registry API is implemented cannot change.
+Also, the URLs at which the Registry API is implemented cannot change.
 So it's quite different from all other EWP Hosts.

 ![Registry Service and information flow](images/diagram-step4.png)